ZF-AR/InstantMessenger/README.md

 To run the program:

-(1) load the project using Eclipse
+(1) import the project using Eclipse

-(2) edit the path to the external .jar file, which is located in Java_IM\src\instantMessenger\oeall21.jar
+(2) edit the path to the external .jar file, which is located at Java_IM\src\instantMessenger\oeall21.jar

 (3) run the class AppLauncher.java